sofiebudman/sofiebudman/README.md

 ## About Me

-- I’m currently working on [R Climate Change Prediction and Visualization](https://github.com/sofiebudman/climateChange)
+- I’m currently working on
 - I’m currently learning advanced algorithms and data structures
 - 👯 I’m looking to collaborate on open-source projects related to web development and machine learning
 - Languages: Python, Java, and R